Gayant: Family

+History

 Jehan Gelon

-According to local legend, at the end of the 9th century, the townsmen of the banks of the Scarpe, in fear of the cruel attacks of barbarians, came to ask the lord of Cantin, Jehan Gelon, to help them if the city were attacked.
-Gelon, known for his Herculean strength and his kindness, accepted, advising them to take refuge in the tower and to expect him in the event of an attack.
+According to local legend, at the end of the ninth century, the townsmen of Scarpe asked for Jehan Gelon to help them if the city were attacked by barbarians.
+Gelon advised them to take refuge in the tower and to expect him in the event of an attack.

-When the city was besieged by the Normans, Jehan Gelon, accompanied by his three sons, arrived miraculously in the city (explained later by the fact that a tunnel connected the tower to his castle), and undertook the counter-attack.
-It took great courage and determination to repel the attackers who, while leaving, destroyed his castle and massacred the women there.
-Jehan and his sons decided to go to war to try to forget the loss of their families.
+When the city was besieged by the Normans, Gelon, accompanied by his three sons, arrived by traveling through a tunnel in the city and defeated the Normans.
+The attackers who, while leaving, destroyed his castle and massacred the women there.
+Gelon and his sons, now traumatized from the loss of their families decide to go to war.
 According to legend, Gelon died close to Bavay.
 The legend has it that the inhabitants of Douai, in remembering his acts of bravery, made him a giant—the symbol of the city.

 The Giant, Maloré and Morant

-An episode of La Belle Hélène de Constantinople, a famous epic of the 14th century with prolonged popular success, takes place between Douai and Cantin.
+An episode of La Belle Hélène de Constantinople, a famous epic of the 14th century, takes place between Douai and Cantin.
 Morant and his army ineffectively besiege the tower of the Giant, the perfidious and heathen vassal situated in Douai.
-This tower is linked by an underground passage with Cantin, where sat the giant Maloré, the brother of the giant of Douai.
-Morant decides to take the tower of Cantin, more vulnerable than the fortress of the Giant.
-The latter rushes to Cantin to help his brother.
+This tower is linked by an underground passage with Cantin, where the giant brother of Douai, Maloré, was.
+Morant decides to take the tower of Cantin, which was easier to break in.
+Morant rushes to Cantin to help his brother.
 But Morant takes bulwarks, kills the Giant, and releases Douai and Cantin from the heathen.

-Jean Wauquelin (1452 +) put this epic in prose for the Duke of Burgundy Philip the Good in 1448.
+Jean Wauquelin (1452) wrote this epic for the Duke of Burgundy Philip the Good in 1448.

 Saint Maurand

 Many historians reject the legend of Jean Gelon and prefer to see it as the city's homage to Saint Maurand.
-Two stories exist about the appearance of Saint Maurand in a dream, preventing the capture of the city by the French.
+Two stories exist about the appearance of Saint Maurand in a dream, preventing the French capture of a city.

-The most usually allowed is this:

-"In 1479, the French threatened the town of Douai, then Burgundian.
-In the small hours of 16 June 1479, the day of St. Maurand, French troops tried to penetrate the city by the Door of Arras.
-The gatekeeper gave the alarm and thus saved the city.
-The gatekeeper declared that the saint had prevented it in his dream; the relics of the saint, stored in the church of Sacré-Coeur were then paraded through the city."
+The most commonly accepted example goes as follows: In 1479, the French invaded Douai, then Burgundian.
+On 16 June 1479, several French troops tried to open the Door of Arras; it was believed that St. Maurand prevented them from intruding.
+Several of his sacred artifacts were treasured within the church of Sacré-Coeur.